-JFJ's discount narrowed over 2020.
+JFJ's discount narrowed over 2020, driven in part by increased interest in the fund following a good spell of performance.
 Pleasingly, the discount has been relatively stable over the period where the trust's outperformance has unwound (for the reasons explained on page 15 onwards).
 The board monitors the discount closely and will authorise share buy backs when it feels that these are appropriate.